aspose-cells/Aspose.Cells-Products/cells/en/java/conversion/xltm-to-xls/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLTM to XLS in Java Online for Free" %}}

-The following example demonstrates how to convert XLTM to XLS document format in Java.
+The following example demonstrates how to convert XLTM to XLS in Java.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLTM file into XLS format.
+Follow the easy steps to convert XLTM to XLS.
 Upload your XLTM file, then simply save it as XLS file.
 For both XLTM reading and XLS writing you can use fully qualified filenames.
 The output XLS content and formatting will be identical to the original XLTM document.

 {{% /blocks/products/pf/agp/text %}}